rasundsbak/rtd-tutorial/docs/source/index.rst

 .. image:: fox.png

-What is AI and what is an LLM?
+What is Artificial Intelligence (AI) and what is an LLM?
 ------------------------------
 AI is a term that is meant to denote what is happening, when a computer do things that require intelligence when done by people (Heaven 2024).
 In this workshop we are going to work with LLMs.
 LLMs is a type of artificial intelligence program.